 Here are some of the main highlights from the keynote at the Apple WWDC:

 The new iPad OS allows more efficient use of the bigger screen.
-Users can experience features such as pinning widgets to the Home Screen and multitasking between apps on a split screen.
-Other additions include support for USB thumb drives, folder sharing to iCloud Drive and column view in Files.
+Users can experience features like pinning widgets to the Home Screen and multitasking between apps on a split screen.
+Other additions include support for USB thumb drives, folder sharing to iCloud Drive, and column view in Files.

-Apple TV’s operating system, tvOS, is set to bring a lot more personalization and entertainment to users with a completely redesigned Home Screen that features the latest TV shows and movies.
+Apple TV’s operating system, tvOS, is set to bring users a lot more personalization and entertainment with a redesigned Home Screen featuring the latest TV shows and movies.

 Additionally, Apple Music will be delivered through the new tvOS, and among the exciting features is that users can view the lyrics of songs in sync with the music as it’s playing.
 The new tvOS is also set to provide a better experience of Apple Arcade.
 Moreover, Apple is extending support to X-box 1S and Playstation DualShock 4.

-Among the new features that Apple Watch users can expect are four new watch faces, including a Solar face with a twenty-four-hour sun path.
+Among the new features Apple Watch users can expect are four new watch faces, including a Solar face with a twenty-four-hour sun path.
 The watch OS is also being modified to make the device more independent from the iPhone.
-Besides new native apps for the watch OS, including voice memos and a calculator, users can expect a whole new generation of apps that are enabled for the WatchOS and will be available for download on the AppStore on Apple Watch.
+Besides new native apps for the watch OS, including voice memos and a calculator, users can expect a new generation of apps enabled for the WatchOS and available for download on the AppStore on the Apple Watch.

-The Mac Pro has a new Intel Xeon processor with up to 28 cores, 6 ECC memory channels and 12 DIMM slots, which enable up to 1.5TB of system memory.
-Furthermore, the new Mac Pro brings back PCI expansion with 8 internal slots.
+The Mac Pro has a new Intel Xeon processor with up to 28 cores, 6 ECC memory channels, and 12 DIMM slots, which enable up to 1.5TB of system memory.
+Furthermore, the new Mac Pro brings back PCI expansion with eight internal slots.
 The Mac Pro will be available from $5,999 onwards.
-The Pro Display XDR, which is designed to pair with the Mac Pro, will cost $4,999.
-The 32-inch display screen will include a 6K retina display with over 20 million pixels.
+The Pro Display XDR, designed to pair with the Mac Pro, will cost $4,999.
+The 32-inch screen will include a 6K retina display with over 20 million pixels.